 Sweet paratha with coconut and chocolate

 - mixing bowls and spoons.

 - frying pan

 For the topping

-- Portion out the atta ( dough ) into lemon sized balls.
+- Portion out the atta ( dough ) into lime sized balls.

 - Keep under a moist cheese cloth.

-- Mix the chocolate, sesame seed and coconut in a bowl to form a dry filling mixture
+- Mix the chocolate, sesame seed, chia seeds, orange rind and coconut in a bowl to form a dry filling mixture

-- On a flat griddle pan or pan, place the paratha and cook on medium heat on both sides.
+- Heat a flat griddle pan, place the paratha and cook on medium heat on both sides.